Want to dive into the map for yourself? You are warmly welcomed to join us at our next retreat:

-The question that I’m most often asked about menopause is “How long?”
+The question that I’m most often asked about menopause is

 “How long will these symptoms last?
 When will I reach ‘the other side?”

-Susun Weed, who’s book ‘New Menopausal Years, the wise woman way’ is an excellent guide to natural remedies, maps the process into three parts; premenopausal, menopausal and post-menopausal.
+Susun Weed, who’s book ‘New Menopausal Years, the wise woman way’ is an excellent guide to natural remedies, maps the process into three parts; premenopausal, menopausal and postmenopausal.
 The medical model divides the process into –

-- Peri-menopausal – literally ‘around’ menopause and
+- Perimenopausal – literally ‘around’ menopause

 - Menopause – the last bleed.
 But as you’ll only know it’s the last bleed sometime after the event, menopause is said to be at least a year after the last bleed.

-The 1st Chamber of Menopause
+Separation – the 1st Phase of Menopause

 You’re just about coming into your power in your 40’s, you know who you are and what you want, you’re on your way to get it and BAM!
 This is where the rug gets pulled out from under your feet.
 You start to question…

 “Does this job really matter to me anymore?”

 “Is my partner really my soulmate?
 Maybe I should go, I can’t take it anymore?”